No-masking theorem for observables: Introduction

-The notion of masking of quantum information was introduced in Ref.\cite{modi2018}.
+The notion of masking of quantum information was introduced in Ref.~\cite{modi2018}.
 Traditionally, information is stored in physical systems which may be classical or quantum.
 The process of masking is to investigate an alternative way of storing information where it is stored in the quantum correlations among two or more systems, rather than in the systems themselves.
 This allows one to make quantum information inaccessible to everyone locally.
 The physical intuition of masking is that given a distinguishable set of objects, we encode their information content in non-local correlations in such a way that they become locally indistinguishable.
-In the case of states, the masker maps a set of orthogonal states to a set of orthogonal entangled states whose marginal states are equal for all inputs.
-It was proved in Ref.\cite{modi2018} that an arbitrary pure state of a qubit or qudit cannot be masked in the quantum correlation of a bipartite system.
+In the case of states, the masker maps a set of states to a set of entangled states whose marginal states are equal for all inputs.
+It was proved in Ref.~\cite{modi2018} that an arbitrary pure state of a qubit or qudit cannot be masked in the quantum correlation of a bipartite system.
 Subsequently, the notion of masking was discussed in the multipartite scenario \cite{li2018,Han_2020,shi2021,shang2021,hu2022}, for some restricted sets of states \cite{liang2019,ding2020,sun2021,du2021,zhu2021}, and also for non-Hermitian systems \cite{Lv_2022}.
-Experimental realisation of the masking of quantum information for some restricted sets of states was done in Ref. \cite{liu2021,zhang2021}.
-The notion of masking of quantum information by non-unitary processes was discussed in \cite{ming2019,liang2020,modi2020,lie2020,choi2021,abhay2022}.
+Experimental realization of the masking of quantum information for some restricted sets of states was done in Refs. \cite{liu2021,zhang2021}.
+The notion of masking of quantum information by non-unitary processes was discussed in Refs. \cite{ming2019,liang2020,modi2020,lie2020,choi2021,abhay2022}.
+Recently, the notion of work masking was introduced in Ref.~\cite{parashar} where it was shown that the work content of a state cannot be masked by an energy preserving unitary.